Raffiki13/Notepad/README.md

-This is my project "Skull".
+This is my project "Skarlette".
 The virtual assistant with different cool functions.
 I hope it will be as usefull as Edwin Jarvis was.